Penalized Projected Kernel Calibration for Computer Models: Numerical studies

 \subsection{Spot welding example}

-Now we consider the spot welding example studied in \cite{bayarri2012framework} and \cite{xie2020bayesian}.
-Same as \cite{xie2020bayesian}, we consider two control variables in this example: the load and the current.
+Let us now consider the spot welding example studied in \cite{bayarri2012framework} and \cite{xie2020bayesian}.
+Analogously to \cite{xie2020bayesian}, we consider two control variables: the load and the current.
 Besides the control variables in the physical experiment, the computer model (a Finite Element model) also involves a calibration parameter (denoted as $u$ in \cite{bayarri2012framework}).
 Details of the inputs and outputs of the computer experiments are listed in Table \ref{tab:spotweld}.

-The physical data are provided in Table 4 of \cite{bayarri2012framework}.
+The physical data are listed in Table 4 of \cite{bayarri2012framework}.
 There are 21 available runs for the computer code, as presented in Table 3 of \cite{bayarri2012framework}.
-With the help of RobustGaSP package \cite{gu2018robustgasp} in R, a gaussian process model is built to approximate the computer outputs.
+With the help of the RobustGaSP package \cite{gu2018robustgasp} in R, a Gaussian process model is built to approximate the computer outputs.
 In the process of calibration, the Finite Element model is replaced by the predictive mean of the RobustGaSP emulator.
-Because there is only one local optimal point in the PK loss function, similar with Subsection \ref{ex2}, we have that the tuning parameter is $\eta=0$.
+Since there is only one local optimal point in the PK loss function, also here we have $\eta=0$.

 The computer models calibrated by the proposed method, together with their corresponding point-wise 95\%-credible intervals, are depicted in Figure \ref{fig:sw}.
-We can see that the proposed method can give a good calibrated computer model.
+We can see that the proposed method provides a well calibrated computer model.